-The population density on the Turkish side of the cooperation area shows an increasing tendency but remains lower than the national (107 inhabitants per km2).
-The population density of Edirne which has a surface area of 6.145 km2 is 68 persons/km2 and the population density of Kırklareli which has a surface area of 6.459 km2 is 57 persons/ km2.
+The population density on the Turkish side of the cooperation area shows an increasing tendency but remains lower than the national (110 inhabitants per km2) by the end of 2021.
+The population density of Edirne which has a surface area of 6.145 km2 is 67 persons/km2 and the population density of Kırklareli which has a surface area of 6.459 km2 is 57 persons/ km2.
 Edirne and Kırklareli fall below the average population density of Turkey.
 In Kırklareli Province the north and north-eastern areas of the territory are one of the least populated in Turkey.